zhuowei/briefs-js/README.markdown

-Briefs-JS is a library to parse BriefScripts, the format used by the [Briefs](https://github.com/capttaco/Briefs/) project.
+Briefs-JS is a library to parse BriefScripts, the file format used by the [Briefs](https://github.com/capttaco/Briefs/) project.